adtabora/ner_tagger/README.md

 ### Installation
   - run `npm install` to install node and angular dependencies
   - place articles.csv into the /files directory
-  - `pip install flask flask_cors sqlite3 nltk bs4 pandas numpy`
+  - run `pip install flask flask_cors sqlite3 nltk bs4 pandas numpy`
   - run `python ./createDB.py` to create and populate the Database based on the articles.csv

 ### Run servers
   - run `python ./flask/articles.py` to start the backend server
   - run `npm start` to start the nodejs server that will serve the angular app

 ### articles.csv
 The articles.csv file should have the following columns:
   - id: <integer>
   - title: <string>
   - content: <string>